 The following pictures have the Wireless client bridge settings for TL-MR3420.
 And the result is much faster link between livingroom and bedroom.
 Now I have a sustained throughput around 50-60Mbps.

-Ip address of the Client Bridged TL-MR3420: 192.168.1.2
+Ip Address of the Main Router: 192.168.1.1 Ip address of the Client Bridged TL-MR3420: 192.168.1.2

 In above page if you also want wireless repeating functionality also you can add a Virtual interface with preferably another SSID.